Mini guide to Venice - 8 tips before the trip - Italy

 We had booked a family room, which meant two beautiful rooms with two large double beds and a balcony facing the canal.
 A glass of bubbly on our balcony at dusk with the canal below was truly an occasion to remember for a lifetime.
 Cozy breakfast, beautiful courtyard and a lot of Venice.
 Recommended!

-Award?
-We paid SEK 2700 for this room with two double beds and breakfast for three people during the low season (April 2019).
+Price?
+We paid SEK 2700 for this two-bedroom room with two double beds and breakfast for three people in low season (April 2019).

 Room at the Palazzetto Madonna in Venice